-Creating a great business model plan from the beginning and fixing the already existing business model plan has its own challenges.
+Creating a great business model plan from the beginning and fixing the already existing business model plan has its own challenges, ex: choosing the right online accounting software like Jurnal, might impact business in the long term.
 Some might choose to do the right thing from the beginning, but others might have no choice but to tear down some of the systems that are already running and rebuild.

 What We Can Do to Overcome the Circular Economy Obstacles